lukso-network/docs/docs/learn/introduction.md

 ## Who is LUKSO intended for?

 LUKSO is intended for creative economies, where identities play a key role.
 LUKSO allows brands, creatives, and developers to dictate the distribution of wealth and influence from lifestyle activities.
-They can do so by having Universal Profiles (UPs), creating Digital Identities and Certificates, and by building Tokenized Communities.
+They can do so by having Universal Profiles (UPs), creating Digital Identities and Certificates, and building Tokenized Communities.

 ## Why choose LUKSO?